World Poetry Day: March 21

 The result of a decision made at the UNESCO session in Paris in 1999, March 21 is designated World Poetry Day, a day for cultural organizations, schools, libraries, and publishers worldwide to celebrate the art of poetry.
 The day is meant to “support linguistic diversity through poetic expression and to offer endangered languages the opportunity to be heard within their communities.”

-As Director-General of UNESCO Irina Bokova has said, “Poetry is one of the purest expressions of linguistic freedom.
+As former Director-General of UNESCO Irina Bokova has said, “Poetry is one of the purest expressions of linguistic freedom.
 It is a component of the identity of peoples and it embodies the creative energy of culture, for it can be continuously renewed.”

 In celebration of poetry around the world, please take a moment to learn more about the sampling of other poetry organizations and festivals listed below.